potatokiller234/StellarisForge/README.md

 	Stellaris Name - The name of the galaxy in stellaris Stellaris Version - What version of stellaris this mod should be played in
 ![image](https://user-images.githubusercontent.com/57806930/231259059-e0557e8d-b392-4510-9052-0c5d81b6a910.png)
+### Press done and press the Re-parse button
+	Now you can start making custom galaxies